-- Supervisors and Trainers are appointed by the College, and are responsible to the College for the proper supervision of trainees under their charge. - b) Supervisors and Trainers should be full-time Academy fellow or equivalent in emergency medicine in an accredited training centre. - c) Each training centre must have a supervisor.
+- a) Supervisors and Trainers are appointed by the College, and are responsible to the College for the proper supervision of trainees under their charge. - b) Trainers should be Academy Fellows in Emergency Medicine (or equivalent) in an accredited training centre.
+The EC would consider the application and appointment upon thorough assessment. - c) Training Supervisors should be full-time practicing Academy Fellows in Emergency Medicine.
+The EC would consider and appoint the Trainers as Supervisors having due regard to their standing, passion, experience and devotion in Emergency Medicine training. - d) Each training centre must have a supervisor.
 The supervisor will have overall responsibilities to oversee the training of trainees in a training centre.
-The supervisor has the responsibility of reporting any changes in the training centre which may affect training. - d) Supervisors and Trainers have the following responsibilities - Ensure adequate teaching of trainees - Provide career guidance to trainees - Advocate for the welfare of trainees - Inspect and sign training log book - Report on the training progress of trainees under their charge
+The supervisor has the responsibility of reporting any changes in the training centre which may affect training. - e) Supervisors and Trainers have the following responsibilities - Ensure adequate teaching of trainees - Provide career guidance to trainees - Advocate for the welfare of trainees - Inspect and sign training log book - Report on the training progress of trainees under their charge